SumoLogic/terraform-provider-sumologic/website/docs/r/monitor_folder.html.markdown

 # sumologic_monitor_folder

 Provides the ability to create, read, delete, and update folders for [Monitors][1].

-If Fine Grain Permission (FGP) feature is enabled with Monitors Content at one's Sumo Logic account, one can also add those permission details under this monitor folder resource.
+If Fine Grain Permission (FGP) feature is enabled with Monitors Content at one's Sumo Logic account, one can also set those permission details under this monitor folder resource.

+For further details about FGP, please see this [Monitor Permission document][2].

 ## Example Monitor Folder